 Nestled in a valley east of the Gypsum Hills is the historic town of Medicine Lodge, Kansas, the county seat of Barber County.
 Medicine Lodge took its name from the Medicine River, which skirted the townsite on the west.
 This stream was named by the Kiowa Indians, who discovered the healing qualities of the river and often met upon its banks in council for “making medicine.”
 For years before the settlers arrived, area Native Americans believed the spot to be under the protection of the Great Spirit.

 Prairie fires, which periodically destroyed tree growth along the western rivers, had passed around the region, making it seem that the waters of the Medicine River possessed a magic power to protect the green woodland clinging to its margin.
 Representatives of many tribes in the Southwest met in peace at a little medicine lodge that is said to have stood on the river bank near what would later become the townsite of Medicine Lodge.
 Here, they fasted and prayed and bathed in the curative waters of the sacred river so that their bodily ills might be healed.

 When the settlement of Kansas Territory was brought almost to a standstill by constant Indian wars in the 1860s, representatives of the Federal Government made plans for a great peace council between the Indians and the white men.
-Scouts, soldiers, settlers, and gold-seekers were enlisted to carry word to tribes that Government representatives desired to meet them and negotiate a treaty of peace at a place of their choosing.
+Scouts, soldiers, settlers, and gold-seekers were enlisted to carry word to tribes that Government representatives desired to meet them and negotiate a peace treaty at a place of their choosing.